Exam Content Outline

 2. Use nutrition education materials

-a. develop a plan for nutrition education
+a. develop and document a plan for nutrition education

 b. select educational materials and resources